lguzzon-scratchbook/gdb/WHITEPAPER.md

 - **Transparency in Functionality**: By providing detailed API references, architecture docs, and examples, developers can validate GenosDB's capabilities independently.
 - **Security Audits**: Future external audits will further reinforce confidence, targeting zero-trust implementation and cryptographic integrity.

-### 11.2 Intellectual Property Protection
+### 11.2 Intellectual Property Protection and Free Distribution
-- **Minified Distribution**: Only optimized, production-ready bundles are shared, ensuring performance while safeguarding core code.
+- **Source Code Not Included**: To maintain a client-based distributed model and ensure integrity, only minified bundles are distributed.
+This protects proprietary algorithms while enabling production use.
-- **Free Access Model**: All modules are available at no cost, promoting adoption and community-driven innovation.
+- **Free Access Model**: All modules are available at no cost via NPM and CDN, promoting adoption without barriers.
+The minified output is optimized for performance, reducing size and improving load times.
 - **Future Acquisition Appeal**: This model positions GenosDB as an attractive asset for enterprises seeking proven, scalable decentralized solutions without exposing sensitive IP.
+With a beta status and active testing, it demonstrates reliability and readiness for enterprise integration.

 ## 12. Conclusion
 GenosDB is a powerful, developer-friendly platform for decentralized Web3 applications, combining a flexible graph database, real-time P2P streaming, advanced query capabilities, and robust security.
 Its modular design and rich ecosystem make it ideal for collaborative tools, streaming platforms, and data-driven applications.
 With a focus on future adoption, GenosDB offers strong points like zero-trust security, efficient synchronization, and free distribution, backed by public tests for unwavering confidence.
 Join the community (@estebanrfp) to build the future of Web3.